Groesbeck, Ohio

-Groesbeck is a census-designated place (CDP) in Hamilton County, Ohio, United States.
+Groesbeck is a census-designated place (CDP) in Colerain Township, Hamilton County, Ohio, United States.
 The population was 7,365 at the 2020 census.
 It is a suburb of Cincinnati.

 History

 Groesbeck was founded as West Union.
 When the community established a post office in 1857 it was discovered there was already a West Union in Ohio and so the name was changed.
-William S. Groesbeck was a United States Representative from Ohio.
+The new name was taken from the surname of William S. Groesbeck, a United States Representative from Ohio.

 In 1894, Groesbeck was described as having two hotels, a blacksmith shop, and a church.